nismod/nismod2/README.md

 git pull             # pull changes from Github to your local machine
 ```

-### Configure connection details for the NISMOD FTP
+### Configure connection details for the NISMOD FTP and AWS

 Within the NISMOD folder, copy `provision/template.ftp.ini` to `provision/ftp.ini` and add your
 credentials to connect to the NISMOD FTP server: